-Please Note: Our Engineering Design Workshop has not yet been organized for the summer of 2017 but we hope to open up applications after April 15th.
+Please Note: Our Engineering Design Workshop has not yet been organized for the summer of 2017 but we expect to open up applications after May 1st.

 For rising 9th through 12th graders.